Zoning and Installation for Safe Tunnel Lighting

 5. Exit zone

 Exit zone is the last part of the tunnel.
-Lighting level outside the tunnel is higher than exit zone.
-Although human eye can adapt instantly from low to high lighting levels, the exit may be invisible due to the brightness contrast.
-Thus, lighting level at exit zone must be increased to allow drivers to adapt to the bright outside.
-Lighting level of the exit zone should be 5 times the level of interior zone.
+The lighting level outside the tunnel is higher than the exit zone.
+Although the human eye can adapt instantly from low to high lighting levels, the exit may be invisible due to the brightness contrast.
+Thus, the lighting level at the exit zone must be increased to allow drivers to adapt to the bright outside.
+The lighting level of the exit zone should be 5 times the level of the interior zone.

 How to install tunnel lights

 Ceiling mounting and wall mounting are the common options for installing tunnel lights.
-Except for mounting ways, arrangement and the mounted height also affect the lighting performance.
-Improper installation may result uneven lighting distribution and glare.
+Except for mounting ways, arrangement, and the mounted height also affect the lighting performance.
+Improper installation may result in uneven lighting distribution and glare.
 We should keep in mind that each tunnel is unique.
-Therefore, the answer of how to install tunnel lights is varied.
-Knowing the effects of installation on lighting performance helps us select the right installation more effective.
+Therefore, the answer to how to install tunnel lights is varied.
+Knowing the effects of installation on lighting performance helps us select the right installation more effectively.

 Generally speaking, ceiling mounting is suitable for the tunnels that are higher than legal and minimum protection height.
 While the wall mounting is the opposite.
 In certain range of mounted heights, the lower mounted height and smaller installation angle, the greater road illumination and more uniform lighting.